Skip to main content Back to Top

 • Hikma has etomidate on shortage due to increased demand.[5]

-• Pfizer has etomidate injection available.[5]
+• Pfizer has etomidate on shortage due to increased demand.[6]

 • Sagent discontinued etomidate in April 2023.[7]